hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - feature of web policies to ensure that domains are blocked when they host malware, command and control, phishing, and more threats: <span style="color: #bb6600;">security category blocking</span>
   - ensure that all subdomains of `domain.com` are blocked: <span style="color: #bb6600;">configure the `domain.com` address in the block list</span>
   - type of certificate configuring web filtering for a network using Cisco Umbrella Secure Internet Gateway to filter all traffic w/ SSL decryption feature: <span style="color: #bb6600;">organization owned root</span>
+  - scenario when implementing URL blocking using Cisco Umbrella the the users are able to go to some sites but other sites are not accessible due to an error: Client computers <span style="color: #bb6600;">do not have the Cisco Umbrella Root CA certificate installed.</span>

 - Umbrella - Advance Settings